Orbital Stability of First Laplacian Eigenstates for the Incompressible Euler Equation on a Flat 2-Torus: Proof

 \subsection{Proof of Theorem \ref{thm1}}

 \begin{lemma} Every translational orbit $\mathcal O\subset \mathcal C_{\bar\omega}$ is isolated in $\mathcal C_{\bar\omega}$, i.e., either $\mathcal O=\mathcal C_{\bar\omega}$, or

 \end{lemma}

-\begin{proof} From Propositions \ref{prop2d}, \ref{prop4d}, and \ref{prop6d}, we know that $\mathcal{C}_{\bar\omega}$ admits a partition into finitely many pairwise disjoint translational orbits.
-The desired claim then follows from the fact that every translational orbit is compact in $L^p(\mathbb{T})$.
+\begin{proof} From Propositions \ref{prop2d}, \ref{prop4d}, and \ref{prop6d}, we know that $\mathcal{C}_{\bar\omega}$ is the union of finitely many pairwise disjoint translational orbits.
+It is clear that each orbit is compact in $L^p(\mathbb T)$.
+Hence, if $\mathcal O\neq\mathcal C_{\bar\omega}$, then $\mathcal C_{\bar\omega}\setminus\mathcal O$ is a finite union of compact sets and is therefore compact.
+Two disjoint compact subsets of a metric space have positive distance, which proves the claim. \end{proof}